Bleschke/WMATA-ESP8266-Metro-Status/README.md

 ### **Recognition and Credit**
-I would like to recognize [cjntaylor](https://github.com/cjntaylor/) and other users/projects for some inspiration and ideas.
+Thanks to WMATA for providing the API!